harshsharma1506/OOPS_cheat_sheet/README.md

 ( If you don't check that pass value box then it would automatically be pass by reference )

-- Importing
+### Importing

-  So, pass by reference for importing parameter has an egffect as follows:
+  So, pass by reference for importing parameter has an effect as follows:
   You won't be able to change the value of the importing parameter, but when using pass by value, you can actually over-write the value.